-FOR VALUE RECEIVED, and subject to the terms and conditions set forth herein, ACURA PHARMACEUTICALS, INC., a New York corporation with offices located at 616 N. North Court, Suite 120, Palatine, Illinois ("Borrower"), hereby unconditionally promises to pay to the order of John Schutte c/o MainPointe Pharmaceuticals, LLC, 333 E. Main Street, Louisville, KY 40202 or his assigns (the "Noteholder"), the principal amount of ONE HUNDRED THOUSAND DOLLARS (\$100,000) together with all accrued interest thereon, as provided in this Promissory Note (this "Note").
+FOR VALUE RECEIVED, and subject to the terms and conditions set forth herein, ACURA PHARMACEUTICALS, INC., a New York corporation with offices located at 616 N. North Court, Suite 120, Palatine, Illinois (the "Company"), hereby unconditionally promises to pay to the order of John Schutte c/o MainPointe Pharmaceuticals, LLC, 333 E. Main Street, Suite 200, Louisville, KY 40202 (together with any successor or permitted assignee or transferee of this Note or of any shares issued upon conversion hereof, the "Noteholder"), the aggregate principal sum of SIX MILLION DOLLARS (\$6,000,000), together with interest thereon, as provided in this Promissory Note (this "Note").